-Summary Of Gilgamesh’s Quest For The Immortality Of The Anunnaki Ancient Alien Gods
+Summary Of Gilgamesh’s Search For The Immortality Of The Anunnaki Gods

-Gilgamesh does not succeed and returns to Uruk without the secret to Immortality and accepts his Human Fate as a Mortal King…A position he now respects on his return, and his path to Immortality is in the memory of the people of him as a good King.
+Gilgamesh does not succeed in his search for the Immortality of the Anunnaki Gods and returns to Uruk without the secret to Immortality and accepts his Human Fate as a Mortal King.